 With the engine at idle or OFF and with the ignition switch in the ON position, press and release the Engine Stop Override rocker switch.
 Active codes will be flashed on the "Stop Engine" and inactive codes on the "Check Engine" telltale lights alternately.
-The first digit of the diagnostic code is determined by the number of flashes before a short pause.
+Refer to Appendix D "DDEC VI Diagnostic Codes".